How to Answer College Job Interview Questions About Stress

 There are plenty of angles you can take to answer this question, but above all, be honest.
 Don't start twisting your answers to present yourself as some kind of invincible wunderkind.
 Interviewers want to know your strengths and weaknesses, and they know that nobody is 100-percent perfect or has superhuman strength.
 Everybody has their kryptonite.
 The key is to tell the interviewer how you take your kryptonite and make it work for you.

 You might be one of those people who do your best work when the stress is on.
 In any event, these suggestions will help you craft a convincing answer that stays true to who you are.
+Here’s how to turn stress into a positive attribute in an interview.

 During an interview, a potential employer wants to filter out any candidates that seem like they might have a melt-down under stress.
-They want to make sure that, in tense situations, you don't become overly emotional, disruptive, overwhelmed, or allow feelings to get in the way of completing an assignment.
+They want to make sure that, in tense situations, you don't become overly emotional, disruptive, overwhelmed, or allow your feelings to get in the way of completing an assignment.

 Employers want candidates who can channel a healthy level of pressure into energy, efficiency, and focus that they apply to their work.
 Telling employers that you typically plan ahead lets them know that you won't be caught unprepared in a stressful work situation.
 Employers also want to know that you can communicate in a constructive way during tough times, maintain healthy boundaries, and have a "coachable" mindset if you need to improve certain traits such as reactive tendencies.